tannerrj/crossfire-devel-vm/README.md

 Also included in `update.md` are instructions for downloading the latest snapshot release of Gridarta for Crossfire map editor, and JX Client.

+### GTKv2 Client Launch

+To launch the game client using the Terminal application: `./home/cfdev/crossfire-crossfire-client/build/gtk-v2/src/crossfire-client-gtk2`

+### Crossfire Server Launch

+To launch the game server using the Terminal application: `./home/cfdev/crossfire-crossfire-server/server/crossfire-server`

+### Crossfire CRE

+To launch CRE using the Terminal application: `./home/cfdev/crossfire-crossfire-server/utils/cre/cre`

+### JX Client

+Double click the `jxclient.jar` file on the Desktop

+### Gridarta Map Editor

+Double click the `CrossfireEditor.jar` file on the Desktop

 ## Contributing

  * Contributions are welcome.